 Ventura Park is a massive water park which is actually more like 5 parks in one.
 Famous Wet n’ Wild is just one of its sections, it also includes an adventure park with lots of zip-lines, a dolphinarium, an amusement park with roller coasters and merry-go-rounds, virtual reality section and a go-karting track.
 Here, fun is assured for kids of all ages and tastes.

 Where to Stay?

-The Riviera Maya hotel and private villa rental offer are so large and diverse that it’s a challenge to find the right one for each situation.
-However, there are some private vacation homes that have made a point of becoming attractive to kids.
-Some kid-friendly hotels that stand out: Azul Beach Hotel will welcome you with a glass of Champagne and your kids with a smoothie (isn’t that cute?), and from there everything is just thought and designed for kids including a kids pool, a toy-lending program and Nickelodeon characters visiting during breakfast.
-Paradisus Playa del Carmen offer kids’ club with beauty treatments, face-painting, and dance parties.
+The Riviera Maya hotel and private villa rental offer are so large and diverse that it’s challenging to find the right one for each situation.
+However, some private vacation homes have made a point of becoming attractive to kids.
+Some kid-friendly hotels that stand out: Azul Beach Hotel will welcome you with a glass of Champagne and your kids with a smoothie (isn’t that cute?), and from there, everything is just thought and designed for kids, including a kids pool, a toy-lending program and Nickelodeon characters visiting during breakfast.
+Paradisus Playa del Carmen offers a kids’ club with beauty treatments, face-painting, and dance parties.
 Kids’ menus at the restaurant and a pirate ship by the pool.
 The Panama Jack resorts and Dreams Riviera Cancun are also excellent kid-friendly options.

-To always carry mosquito repellent, and a 50+ SPF sunscreen lotion, as the sun in the tropics can be a bit too much for the younger ones at times.
-The neoprene-like long-sleeves, long-pants bathing suits so common these days, may be the best option for your kids if you are planning a long day out in the sun.
+To always carry mosquito repellent and a 50+ SPF sunscreen lotion, as the sun in the tropics can be a bit too much for the younger ones at times.
+The neoprene-like long-sleeves and long-pants bathing suits so common these days may be the best option for your kids if you plan a long day out in the sun.